edlovesjava/vividcodes-graph-rag/prd/STORY_005_TASK_BREAKDOWN.md

 - ✅ TASK 1 completed successfully with comprehensive implementation and testing
 - ✅ TASK 2 completed with robust SubProject detection for Maven, Gradle, and NPM projects
 - ✅ TASK 3 completed with full hierarchical relationship creation and testing
+- ✅ TASK 4 completed with enhanced metadata parsing (version, description, dependencies) for all build file types
-- 🔄 Ready to proceed with TASK 4: SubProject Metadata Enhancement
+- 📋 Ready to proceed with TASK 5: Cross-Project Dependency Analysis

 ## Testing Strategy